champierre/ml2scratch/README.md

     <img src="images/en/neutral.png" />

-3. Keep clicking the camera button on the orange card-type panel(label 1) in the Training section.
+3. Keep clicking the camera button on the yellow card-type panel(label 0) in the Training section.
 This action captures the sample image to be recognized as label number 0.

   <img src="images/en/before_training_0.png" />

-  After you give about 20 images, the Recognition shows whole orange bar.
+  After you give about 20 images, the Recognition shows whole yellow bar.
 This means the neutral image is now recognized as label 0 with 100% assurance.

   <img src="images/en/after_training_0.png" />